timvisee/voxeltex-engine/src/main/java/com/timvisee/voxeltex/example/example2/README.md

 ### Viewing our scene
 We've now upgraded our scene with a ground, a series of boxes and some fancy lighting.
+Yes, we've been able to achieve all of this simply by adding some lines of code.
-Time to see the result.
+Time to see the result:

-Simply run the `Example2` class the same way you ran the first example, let the scene load and watch the magic happen!
+Run the `Example2` class the same way you ran the first example, let the scene load and watch the magic happen!

 ### Additional examples and tutorials